File: i3_log.h¶

 LOG_MASK_WARN¶

-Prints yellow, cannot be supressed.
+Prints yellow, cannot be suppressed.

 -